Best for flexible rewards categories

 This benefit is a bit on the obscure side, but frequent museum visitors will be sure to love it.
 For over 20 years, all Bank of America credit cards and debit cards have provided free general admission to 225-plus “cultural institutions” during the first weekend of every month.
 All you have to do is present your Bank of America card and a valid photo ID.

-The Bank of America Customized Cash Rewards card is a relatively low-cost card — there is no annual fee, a (See Terms) intro APR on purchases and any balance transfers (made within the first 60 days) for 18 billing cycles and a reasonably low ongoing variable APR of (See Terms) variable APR.
+The Bank of America Customized Cash Rewards card is a relatively low-cost card — there is no annual fee, a 0 percent intro APR on purchases and any balance transfers (made within the first 60 days) for 18 billing cycles and a reasonably low ongoing variable APR of 18.24 percent to 28.24 percent.

 Its intro APR periods provide enough wiggle room to make the Customized Cash Rewards card a viable balance transfer card, and the minimum interest rate that follows is just below the current average credit card interest rate.
 However, there’s a standard 3 percent ($10 minimum, whichever is greater) balance transfer fee to watch out for, as well as a 3 percent foreign transaction fee.